Q22

 Frequently Asked Questions

-ICD-10-CM code Q22 represents "Congenital malformations of pulmonary and tricuspid valves".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code Q22 represents “Congenital malformations of pulmonary and tricuspid valves”.
+It is classified under Chapter 17: Congenital Malformations, Deformations and Chromosomal Abnormalities and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is Q22 a billable code?